seatable/seatable-scripts/manual/plugins/rows.md

 // const { username, userId } = window.dtable;

+// Business requirement:
-// Business requirement: If the "task status" column in the data of row is "completed", set the "qualified" column in the changed row to "yes" const tableName = 'Table1';
+// If the "task status" column in the data of row is "completed"
+// set the "qualified" column in the changed row to "yes" const tableName = 'Table1';
 const viewName = 'Default View' dtable.forEachRow(tableName, viewName, (row) => {